 Note – If it helps, when you come back around after completing round 1 of the sc + dc pattern, you will have one sc left.
 Skip over this sc and the ch.1 you made in the beginning of the round.
 Make your next sc + dc cluster in the first sc you made of the round.
 This sc is part of the first sc + dc cluster you made in the first round.
 Continue working your beanie in continuous rounds.

-Continue with the pattern until your work reaches approx. 9″ tall.
+Continue with the pattern until your work reaches approx. 9 – 9.5″ tall.
 (This measurement includes the band.)
+This will be approx. 15 rounds.

 Ch.1, hdc in each stitch around.
 Join with a ss to beginning hdc of the round.

-Ch.1, sc in the same stitch, sc decrease in the next. *sc in the next stitch, sc decrease in the next.* Repeat *to* all the way around.
+Ch.1, sc in the same stitch, sc decrease in the next. *sc in the next stitch, sc decrease in the next.* Repeat * all the way around.
 Ss to top of first sc.

 Ch.1, sc in the same stitch and each stitch around.
 Join with a ss to first sc of the round.

 Bind off leaving a tail approx. 12″ long.
 Thread a tapestry needle and work your needle in and out of each sc post.
 When you come back to the beginning, flip your beanie upside down and pull the yarn to close the top of the beanie.
-Weave your yarn in and out through the top of the beanie to close the hole.
+If needed, weave your needle in and out through the top of the beanie to close the hole.
 Weave in any loose ends!

 Thank you so much for following along with this beanie pattern.
 I hope you have enjoyed it!